huohuoren4/docs/python/pytest/further_topics/deprecation.md

     ...
 ```

-### Diamond inheritance between pytest.Collector and pytest.Item
+### Diamond inheritance between `pytest.Collector` and `pytest.Item` {#diamond-inheritance-between-pytest-collector-and-pytest-item}

 *Deprecated since version 7.0.*

 Defining a custom pytest node type which is both an `pytest.Item` and a `pytest.Collector` (e.g. `pytest.File`) now issues a warning.
 It was never sanely supported and triggers hard to debug errors.

 Some plugins providing linting/code analysis have been using this as a hack.
 Instead, a separate collector node should be used, which collects the item.
-See [Working with non-python tests](https://docs.pytest.org/en/latest/example/nonpython.html#non-python-tests) for an example, as well as an [example pr fixing inheritance](https://github.com/asmeurer/pytest-flakes/pull/40/files).
+See [Working with non-python tests](/python/pytest/further_topics/example_trick/work#working-with-non-python-tests) for an example, as well as an [example pr fixing inheritance](https://github.com/asmeurer/pytest-flakes/pull/40/files).

-### Constructors of custom pytest.Node subclasses should take **kwargs
+### Constructors of custom `pytest.Node` subclasses should take `**kwargs` {#constructors-of-custom-pytest-node-subclasses-should-take-kwargs}

 *Deprecated since version 7.0.*

-If custom subclasses of nodes like [pytest.Item](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Item) override the `__init__` method, they should take `**kwargs`.
+If custom subclasses of nodes like `pytest.Item` override the `__init__` method, they should take `**kwargs`.
 Thus,

 ```python
 class CustomItem(pytest.Item):